MicrosoftDocs/defender-docs/articles/defender-for-cloud/configure-servers-coverage.md

 # Modify Defender for Servers plan settings

-After [deploying the Defender for Servers plan](tutorial-enable-servers-plan.md) in Microsoft Defender for Cloud, you can check which resources are protected by the plan, configure plan features, or turn the plan on and off as needed.
+After [deploying the Defender for Servers plan](tutorial-enable-servers-plan.md) in Microsoft Defender for Cloud, you can check which resources are protected by the plan, configure plan features manually, or turn the plan on and off as needed.

 ## Check machine protection